Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation: Introduction

 Meanwhile, bi-stochastically normalized graph Laplacian has been studied in \cite{marshall2019manifold}, where the point-wise convergence of the kernel integral operator to the manifold operator was proved.
-The spectral convergence of bi-stochastically normalized graph Laplacian for data on hypertorus was recently proved to be $O( N^{-1/(d/2+4) +o(1)})$ in \cite{wormell2020spectral}, and the algorithm uses a symmetric Sinkhorn iteration with accelerated numerical convergence.
-The density-corrected affinity kernel matrix $\tilde{W}= D^{-1}WD^{-1}$, which is analyzed in the current work, is similar to the step in the Sinkhorn iteration of matrix scaling.
+The spectral convergence of bi-stochastically normalized graph Laplacian for data on hyper-torus was recently proved to be $O( N^{-1/(d/2+4) +o(1)})$ in \cite{wormell2021spectral}.
+The density-corrected affinity kernel matrix $\tilde{W}= D^{-1}WD^{-1}$, which is analyzed in the current work, provides another normalization of the graph Laplacian which recovers the Laplace-Beltrami operator.
 It would be interesting to explore the connections to these works and extend our analysis to bi-stochastically normalized graph Laplacians, which may have better properties of spectral convergence and noise-robustness.